oss-generic/process/docs/FormatsAndConventions.md

 1. Use the imperative mood in the subject line e.g. `Add README.md` rather than `Added README.md` or `Adding README.md`
-1. Use `scope: change` format when applicable. e.g. `Person class: remove static imports` `Unit tests: remove blank lines`
+1. Use `scope: change` format when applicable. e.g. `Person class: remove static imports`, `Unit tests: remove blank lines`

 Commit messages for non-trivial commits should have a _**body**_ giving details of the commit.